mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/animation_timeline_docker.rst

     * **Active Keyframe & Clones:**

     Right now, it's only possible to view and draw on one keyframe at a time.
 This is known as the *active keyframe*, and is represented on the frame table as a block filled with diagonal stripes.
-Often, in simple animations, the active keyframe will be the frame on the *active layer* that is on or just before the current time, but when the active keyframe has been cloned all of the **clone frames** of the active keyframe will also be shown as active, since all drawing, painting and editing on one frame will also change all of its clones (since they are the exact same frame under the hood).
+Often, in simple animations, the active keyframe will be the frame on the *active layer* that is on or just before the current time.
+However, if the active keyframe has one or more **clone frames** all drawing, painting and editing will also affect all of its clones.
+Clone frames share the exact same image data under the hood.

     * **Current Selection:**

     Frames highlighted in orange represent a selection or multiple selections, which can be created by mouse or keyboard.
-While multiple frames are selected, right-clicking anywhere in the Frame Table will bring up a context menu that will allow for adding or removing frames or holds within the current selection.
+While multiple frames are selected, right-clicking anywhere in the Frame Table will bring up a context menu that will allow for adding and removing keyframes or holds within the current selection.
 Finally, it is also possible to have multiple non-contiguous/separate selections if needed.

         .. warning::